What is Single Sign-On (SSO)

 While SSO has many benefits, it also has potential drawbacks.
 The main drawback is that if a user’s primary login credentials are compromised, an attacker could gain access to all of the user’s applications and data.
 This is sometimes referred to as a “keys to the kingdom” problem.

-Another potential drawback is that SSO can be complex to implement, especially in a large organization with many different applications.
+Another potential drawback is that integrating and configuring an SSO service can be complex, especially in a large organization with many different applications.
 It may require significant time and resources to set up and maintain.

 Security risks